cwig/start_follow_read/README.md

 ```

 ```
-python run_decode.py sample_config_60.yaml data/output/test_b_results --in_xml_folder data/Test-B --out_xml_folder data/output/test_b_xml --aug --lm
+python run_decode.py sample_config_60.yaml data/test_b_results --in_xml_folder data/Test-B --out_xml_folder data/test_b_xml --aug --lm
 ```

 #### Submission

-The xml folder needs to be compressed to a `.tar` and then can be submitted to the online evaluation system.
-We also include the xml files from our baseline system so you can compute the error with regards those predictions instead of submitting to the online system.
+The xml folder needs to be compressed to a `.tar` and then can be submitted to the [online evaluation system](https://scriptnet.iit.demokritos.gr/competitions/8/).

+We also include the xml files from our system so you can compute the error with regards those predictions instead of submitting to the online system.
+This will give you a rough idea of how your results compare to other results.
+The error rate is not computed the same as on the evaluation server.

 ``
-not yet documented
+python compare_results.py <path/to/xml1> <path/to/xml2>
 ``

 ## Validation (General)